lunalik2/Unofficial-ReiNX-SD-Stash-Updater/README.md

 **How to use:**

-1. Install Python 3.0 or later
+1. Install Python 3.5 or later

-2. Install the requests module by typing 'pip install requests' in the command line
+2. Run setup.bat

 **If using GUI:**